punchbiz2023/Tution_Billing-_system-/README.md

   Navigate to the login page and enter the branch credentials to access the Tuition Center Dashboard.

-  Manage Students
+ i) Manage Students
   Log in to the Tuition Center Dashboard.
   Go to the "Manage Students" section:

-  Add Student:
+ ii) Add Student:
     Fill in the student details (Name, phone_number, address, etc.).
     Assign the subjects they will enroll in (select multiple using Ctrl + Left Click).
     Click "Add" to save the student details.

-  Edit Student:
+ iii) Edit Student:
     Select the student from the list.
     Update their details or change the assigned subjects.
     Click "Update" to save changes.

-  View Students:
+ iv) View Students:
     Browse the student list for details of all enrolled students.
     Generate Invoices
     Navigate to the "Billing" section in the Tuition Center Dashboard.